cloudlinux/imunify360-doc-test/docs/email/README.md

 #### List emails in quarantine

-In order to see all emails stored inside a quarantine, you must specify the account name.
-If you specify `root` it will show all the emails in quarantine.
+In order to see all emails stored use the following command.
+By default 'root' account is used, so the command shows the whole content of the quarantine.

 **Command**